jursimplicate/aggregate-implementation-patterns-php/README.md

 * have a look at the *ChangeCustomerName* Command and *CustomerNameChanged* Event
 * implement the required test cases first
 * implement just enough production code to make the test pass

+# Possible problems

+Customer 4: applying multiple events in one go might cause problems as properties are not set on the original class